 There are lots of different materials that we use for large scale printing and our team always know the right spec for the task at hand.

-In a Shell Scheme, you’ll likely be using our Fabwall system or rollable vinyl with clips.
-In a Space Only stand, you’ll be using stretch tension fabrics or panel graphics, or both.
+In a Shell Scheme, you’ll likely be using rollable vinyl panels with clips.
+In a Space Only stand, you’ll be using stretch tension fabrics or foamex panel graphics, or both.

 We’ll provide you with artwork templates to make your life easier!